- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for COVID-19.

 How are COVID-19 treatments helping?

 Dozens of treatments—which would not prevent someone from being infected with COVID-19 but could help reduce the severity and duration of illness—have been developed or repurposed.
-Among them is the antiviral drug remdesivir, which was developed by U.S.-based Gilead Sciences and approved by the FDA.
-An NIH-sponsored trial of remdesivir that involved dozens of sites in the United States, Europe, and Asia showed faster rates of recovery from the virus.
-Some health experts are also optimistic about the use of dexamethasone, a common steroid, which was found to reduce the risk of death in severely ill COVID-19 patients in the UK.
+Among them is the antiviral drug remdesivir, which was developed by U.S.-based Gilead Sciences and approved by the FDA; studies of the drug have shown faster rates of recovery from COVID-19 and lower risk of hospitalization.
+Additionally, dexamethasone, a common steroid, has been found to reduce the risk of death in severely ill COVID-19 patients.
 The FDA has authorized emergency use of convalescent plasma, or blood plasma of previously infected people who have created COVID-19 antibodies.
-Though plasma donations have already been used in tens of thousands of patients, research is ongoing to determine the treatment’s effectiveness.
+Though plasma donations have already been used in hundreds of thousands of patients, research is ongoing to determine the treatment’s effectiveness.
+Doctors are also optimistic about the drug molnupiravir, which was shown in trials to reduce the risk of severe illness, because the pill can be easily administered to patients.

 Can vaccines end the pandemic?

-Even with a variety of vaccines approved for emergency use, there remains the tremendous challenge of making enough of them for the world’s population.
+Even with a variety of vaccines with at least limited approval, there remains the tremendous challenge of making enough and distributing them to the global population.
 Though multilateral initiatives such as COVAX and individual governments are investing billions of dollars to expand production plants, current global manufacturing capabilities are far below what’s needed—only about a dozen countries have the capacity to produce COVID-19 vaccines.

 This task has not only motivated countries to scale up production, but also pitted them against one another amid a limited vaccine supply.
-Wealthy countries including Australia, Canada, and the United States struck deals with manufacturers to provide their countries with more than enough doses for their populations, leaving lower-income countries unable to immunize but a small proportion of their citizens in the coming months.
-China and India have large vaccine industries, which allows them to reserve some of their vaccine supplies for their own residents.
+Wealthy countries including Australia, Canada, and the United States struck deals with manufacturers early on to provide their own countries with more than enough doses, leaving lower-income countries unable to immunize but a small proportion of their citizens.
+China and India have large vaccine industries, which allows them to reserve some of their vaccine supplies for their own populations.
 Experts including CFR’s Thomas J. Bollyky have warned that bidding wars over vaccines lead to inequitable distribution and, ultimately, fail to eliminate the risk of new outbreaks.
-In a February 2021 op-ed, WHO Director General Tedros Adhanom Ghebreyesus echoed this, writing that leaving large swaths of the global population unprotected is “epidemiologically self-defeating.”
+In a Foreign Policy op-ed, WHO Director General Tedros Adhanom Ghebreyesus echoed this, writing that leaving large swaths of the global population unprotected is “epidemiologically self-defeating.”

-There have been signs of increasing global cooperation: at their June summit, Group of Seven (G7) nations pledged to donate 870 million vaccine doses around the world.
-However, Tedros and other leaders have said the commitment is not enough.
-Additionally, dozens of countries at the World Trade Organization have backed a patent waiver for COVID-19 vaccines to speed up global immunization efforts, but some countries oppose the idea, and negotiations are likely to be slow.
+There have been signs of increasing global cooperation: at a virtual summit on the sidelines of the 2021 UN General Assembly, Biden announced an ambitious goal to vaccinate 70 percent of the world’s population by late 2022 with the help of vaccine donations and funding from wealthier nations.
+Additionally, dozens of countries at the World Trade Organization have backed a patent waiver for COVID-19 vaccines to scale up global production, but some countries oppose the idea, and negotiations are likely to be slow.

 On top of these challenges are the public’s concerns about sped-up vaccines and side effects.
-In a May 2021 poll by Gallup, a quarter of Americans surveyed said they would not get a COVID-19 vaccine.
-“We’ve not done a really good job of saying, ‘Here’s what happens if you get this vaccination and here’s what happens if you don’t’,” says Georges C. Benjamin, executive director of the American Public Health Association.
+An August 2021 poll by NPR, PBS NewsHour, and Marist College found that 19 percent of Americans surveyed do not intend to be vaccinated, though the number is considerably lower compared to when vaccines were first made available.
+“We’ve not done a really good job of saying, ‘Here’s what happens if you get this vaccination and here’s what happens if you don’t,’” says Georges C. Benjamin, executive director of the American Public Health Association.
 “We’ve not married those two stories in a compelling way for a lot of people who are fundamentally hesitant.”

 The WHO breaks down how vaccines protect against dozens of life-threatening diseases.